-Thinking about meal planning and getting your “stuff” together, when it comes to getting dinner made I want to show you how I keep things running.
+Thinking about meal planning and getting your “stuff” together for making dinner, I want to show you how I keep things running.

-I have this great little magnetic board on the side of my fridge that my sister- in- law Kristy gave me years ago.
-I keep this on the side of the fridge that doesn’t face anything but a cupboard and I fill it with my recipe cards of the dinners I will make within my two week time period.
+I have this great little magnetic board on the side of my fridge that my sister-in-law Kristy gave me years ago.
+I keep this on the side of the fridge that faces nothing but a cupboard and I fill it with my recipe cards of the dinners I will make within my two-week time period.

 That way, all I have to do is go get it and not root through my recipe box or a cookbook.

-Then when I make my list every two weeks for the grocery store, I go into the recipe box and make my list according to what I will be making for dinner from my ideas in my magical recipe box.
+Then when I make my list every two weeks for the grocery store, I go into the recipe box and make my list according to what I will make for dinner from my ideas in my magical recipe box.
 Easy, right?
-Now I may not be making gourmet meals each week but I have two kids and one very picky hubby so when it comes to food, it needs to be good, simple, and cheap.
+Now I may not be making gourmet meals each week, but I have two kids and one picky hubby so for food, it needs to be good, simple, and cheap.